ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

 - The server does not have outgoing internet access.

 Depending on the reason adding a site to the trusted sites might do the trick.

+## Open source

+This task is open source [on GitHub](https://github.com/ronaldbosma/InstallNetCoreRuntimeAndHostingTask).
+Feedback and contributions are welcome.